 Issa Shigekuni Wilks is currently studying Political Science with a minor in Animation at the University of New Mexico.
 Issa believes that everyone’s voice matters, and that democracy is strongest when people feel empowered to vote.
 Issa is looking forward to engaging with her community on issues that matter the most to them, and encouraging people to use their civic power to enact change.

 Abby Florek is a rising star at the University of North Carolina in Asheville and is pursuing a degree as a political science major.
 Abby became interested in being a CEEP Fellow after seeing the turnout in the 2020 election, and she wanted to be a part of helping young voters understand the importance of all elections.

 Victoria Villanueva is a junior business economics major at Miami University in Oxford, Ohio, minoring in political science and history.
 She’s part of the University Honors Program and involved in the Associated Student Government, student-run credit union, and pre-law office.
 She hopes to pursue a law degree and go into intellectual property law.
-She is excited to be part of CEEP to connect with different types of groups across Miami’s campus and be a resource to them.
+She is excited to continue to be part of the Civic Influencers to further the ties she has built and help make Civic Influencers’ mission more long-term on Miami’s campus.

 Julia Koehl is a student at University of Pittsburgh studying political science and history.
 She is super excited to be a part of CEEP this semester.
 Voting is very important to Julia and she wants to do whatever she can to engage other students on campus.
 Pennsylvania is a major state in this year’s election, so there is an extra emphasis to increase voter turnout, especially with students.